MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 ![](maps_files/figure-commonmark/unnamed-chunk-8-1.png)

-While the default “fill” in the first map worked fine, here, we notice that most observations are on the lower end of the spectrum.
+We notice that most observations are on the lower end of the spectrum.
 With only a few regions distinguisly higher than the rest.
 This map would benefit from having a legend split into breaks

 ## Alternative Maps